 It will involve filling in an Income and Expenditure Form and making an offer of payment.
 Ignoring a claim or missing the deadline will allow your creditor to ask for judgement by default- which can mean paying the outstanding debt in full, plus costs.
 To keep things simple, we can guide you through what to do when you receive this form.
 Click here if you’ve received a CCJ claim form.

 We’re only one click away!
-Get advice now
+Get Debt Help Now >

 If the Court accepts your offer, you will receive a County Court Judgment giving you details of when and how to make payments.
 If the Court does not accept your offer or if you do not reply within the allowed time (14 days), you will be issued with a County Court Judgment to pay an amount decided by the Court.